ToobaTaqi/GIAIC/Typescript/Projects/00-Calculator/README.md

 - Inquirer
 - Chalk

- ## Note
+ ## Note / Request

  Please dont copy this "as it is" for your own assignments submissions.